José Alirio Contreras

 José Alirio Contreras Vásquez (born March 21, 1978) is a retired Venezuelan professional racing cyclist.

+Career

 A mountain specialist, he led the 2010 Vuelta al Táchira for much of the race.
 Contreras raced with the Lotería del Táchira team for most of his professional career.

-After the 2015 Vuelta al Tachira, Contreras signed with a new cycling team, sponsored by the Government of Mérida – Fundarujano.
+After the 2015 Vuelta al Táchira, Contreras signed with a new cycling team, sponsored by the Government of Mérida – Fundarujano.
 Contreras recorded his last professional race two months later in April 2015, when he did not finish stage six of the Vuelta Mexico.